-The characterisation of xenobiotic metabolism using in silico methods enables chemists to predict sites of metabolism (SoM) of potential drug candidates, agrochemicals, nutritional supplements, and cosmetics.
-Therefore, optimising the structure of new chemical entities can be more cost-effective and toxic metabolites can be identified early in the project.
-[1, 2] Historically, predictive models have targeted the metabolism by human isoforms of the Cytochrome P450 (CYP) family of enzymes due to their irrefutable importance in the metabolism of drug-like compounds in the modification phase (Phase I).
-[3] However, studies on how to predict metabolism for other modification phase enzymes, such as Aldehyde Oxidases (AO) [4, 5] and Flavin-containing Monooxygenases (FMO) [6], and conjugation phase (Phase II) enzymes, such as Uridine 5'-diphosphoglucuronosyltransferases (UGT) [7, 8, 9, 10, 11], are increasing in prevalence.
+The characterization of xenobiotic metabolism using in silico methods enables chemists to predict sites of metabolism (SoM) of potential drug candidates, agrochemicals, nutritional supplements, and cosmetics.
+Therefore, optimizing the structure of new chemical entities can be more cost-effective, and toxic metabolites can be identified early in the project.^{1,2} Historically, predictive models have targeted the metabolism by human isoforms of the Cytochrome P450 (CYP) family of enzymes due to their irrefutable importance in the metabolism of drug-like compounds in the modification phase (Phase I).3 However, studies on how to predict metabolism for other modification phase enzymes, such as aldehyde oxidases (AO)^{4,5} and flavin-containing monooxygenases (FMO),6 and conjugation phase (Phase II) enzymes, such as uridine 5'diphospho-glucuronosyltransferases (UGT),7-11 are increasing in prevalence.

 There are many reasons why chemists are interested in expanding their portfolio of predictive models beyond CYPs.
-For example, introducing azaheterocyclic rings into compounds decreases their lability towards CYP metabolism but increases the likelihood of oxidation by AOs.
-The rapid clearance of molecules by AOs (not predicted by CYP-only modelling) has caused the discontinuation of multiple projects during clinical trials.
-[12, 13, 14] Similarly, the role of FMOs has been underestimated - the chemical space of its substrates overlaps with that of CYPs and metabolism by FMOs has sometimes been falsely attributed to CYPs.
-Predicting the sites of metabolism by FMOs would help chemists tailor compounds to be metabolised by multiple enzyme families, thereby avoiding drug-drug interactions, and detect potential toxic metabolites such as sulfenic and sulfinic acids, and S-oxides and S,S-dioxides of thiocarbonyls.
-[15, 16] Finally, UGTs are the major enzymes contributing to the conjugation phase; approximately 15% of known drugs are glucuronidated.
-[17] Predicting metabolism by UGTs helps researchers to avoid the inactivation of potential drug candidates and detect the formation of potentially toxic acyl glucuronides [18].
+For example, introducing azaheterocyclic rings into compounds decreases their lability toward CYP metabolism but increases the likelihood of oxidation by AOs.
+The rapid clearance of molecules by AOs (not predicted by CYP-only modeling) has caused the discontinuation of multiple projects during clinical trials.^{12-14} Similarly, the role of FMOs has been underestimated-the chemical space of its substrates overlaps with that of CYPs and metabolism by FMOs has sometimes been falsely attributed to CYPs.
+Predicting the sites of metabolism by FMOs would help chemists tailor compounds to be metabolized by multiple enzyme families, thereby avoiding drug-drug interactions, and detect potential toxic metabolites such as sulfenic and sulfinic acids, and S-oxides and S,S-dioxides of thiocarbonyls.^{15,16} Finally, UGTs are the major enzymes contributing to the conjugation phase; approximately 15% of known drugs are glucuronidated.17 Predicting metabolism by UGTs helps researchers to avoid the inactivation of potential drug candidates and detect the formation of potentially toxic acyl glucuronides.18

 Despite the success of human CYP models, tests on animals are still conducted regularly.
 Testing the metabolism of potential drugs in animal models is primarily for toxicology studies.
-As each animal's metabolism is unique, the human metabolism cannot be replicated precisely by a single pre-clinical species, leading to the criterion that these trials must be conducted in at least two mammalian species (one rodent and one non-rodent).
-In silico modelling of the metabolism of pre-clinical species could aid in ensuring the pre-clinical trials produce the likely human metabolites, using the model as an indicator for the best pre-clinical species.
-As well as the ethical benefits of this modelling approach, trials would be quicker and less expensive.
+As each animal's metabolism is unique, the human metabolism cannot be replicated precisely by a single preclinical species, leading to the criterion that these trials must be conducted in at least two mammalian species (one rodent and one non-rodent).
+In silico modeling of the metabolism of preclinical species could aid in ensuring that the preclinical trials produce the likely human metabolites, using the model as an indicator of the best preclinical species.
+As well as the ethical benefits of this modeling approach, trials would be quicker and less expensive.

 This study aims to build models that predict the SoM for various isoforms of AOs, FMOs, and UGTs found in humans.
 In addition, the study aims to expand the existing CYP SoM prediction models to preclinical species.
-The following subsections give a brief overview of the enzymes - their substrate space and reaction types - and the available data for building and validating models.
-Following this, we summarise the spectra of available modelling methods, give an overview of the existing models for the enzymes above and provide a rationale to train new models based on the reactivity-accessibility approach.
+The following subsections give a brief overview of the enzymes-their substrate space and reaction types-and the available data for building and validating models.
+Following this, we summarize the spectra of available modeling methods, give an overview of the existing models for the enzymes above and provide a rationale to train new models based on the reactivityaccessibility approach.